-- 1.4.2 The citywide development contribution fee is expected to increase significantly in the 2021/22 Development Contributions Policy when Council starts collecting for the Waiāri Water Supply Scheme.
-The exact quantum of the increase cannot be calculated until project costs are finalised but is expected to be an increase of between \$5,000 and \$9,000 per residential dwelling compared to the 2020/21 citywide development contribution fee. - 1.4.3 The Waiāri Water Supply Scheme is a new water treatment facility, which is planned to become operational in the 2021/22 financial year.
+- 1.4.1 The citywide development contribution fee is expected to increase significantly in the 2021/22 Development Contributions Policy when Council starts collecting for the Waiāri Water Supply Scheme.
+The exact quantum of the increase cannot be calculated until project costs are finalised but is expected to be an increase of between \$5,000 and \$9,000 per residential dwelling compared to the 2020/21 citywide development contribution fee. - 1.4.2 The Waiāri Water Supply Scheme is a new water treatment facility, which is planned to become operational in the 2021/22 financial year.
 The scheme includes a new water abstraction facility on the Waiāri Stream, a water treatment plant at No.1 Road in Te Puke, and 22 kilometres of underground pipeline from the plant out to Papamoa.
-The project is expected to cost between \$146 and \$177 million dollars and will be funded via citywide development contributions. - 1.4.4 The total cost payable will depend on the final cost of the Waiāri project.
-It will also depend on the costs of other projects funded via citywide development contributions and any Council decisions made prior to the adoption of the 2021/22 Development Contributions Policy.
-For example, as discussed below Council may choose to fund some community facility projects using citywide development contributions.
+The project is expected to cost between \$146 and \$177 million dollars and will be funded via citywide development contributions. - 1.4.3 The total cost payable per residential dwelling will depend on the final cost of the Waiāri project and will be subject to any other Council decisions made through the upcoming long term plan process, for example as detailed below they may consider using citywide development contributions to fund some of the planned community infrastructure projects.